psrmx/The_Chantastic4/README.md

 Each directory contains the exercise sheet, the data, and our solution.

-All credits to: Chantastic 4.
+All credits to: The Chantastic 4.